mbauer599/Ansible-SSHKeys/README.md

 # Ansible-DeploySSHKeys
-A very simple ansible playbook to deploy user specified SSH keys.
+A very simple ansible playbook to deploy user specified SSH keys straight out of the documentation.